hubverse-org/hub-data/docs/source/usage.md

 ## Working with a cloud-based hub

 This package supports connecting to cloud-based hubs (primarily AWS S3 for the hubverse) via pyarrow's [abstract filesystem interface](https://arrow.apache.org/docs/python/filesystems.html), which works with both local file systems and those on the cloud.
-Here's an example of accessing the hubverse bucket
-**example-complex-forecast-hub** (arn:aws:s3:::example-complex-forecast-hub) via the S3 URI **s3:
+Here's an example of accessing the cloud-enabled [example-complex-forecast-hub](https://github.com/hubverse-org/example-complex-forecast-hub)'s S3 bucket via the S3 URI `s3://example-complex-forecast-hub/`.
-//example-complex-forecast-hub/**.
 For example, continuing the above Python session:

-> Note: An [S3 URI](https://repost.aws/questions/QUFXlwQxxJQQyg9PMn2b6nTg/what-is-s3-uri-in-simple-storage-service) (Uniform Resource Identifier) for Amazon S3 has the format
+> Note: An [S3 URI](https://repost.aws/questions/QUFXlwQxxJQQyg9PMn2b6nTg/what-is-s3-uri-in-simple-storage-service) (Uniform Resource Identifier) for Amazon S3 has the format `s3://\<bucket-name\>/\<key-name\>`.
-**s3://\<bucket-name\>/\<key-name\>**.
 It uniquely identifies an object stored in an S3 bucket.
-For example, **s3:
+For example, `s3:
-//my-bucket/data.txt** refers to a file named **data.txt** within the bucket named **my-bucket**.
+//my-bucket/data.txt` refers to a file named `data.txt` within the bucket named `my-bucket`.

 ```python
 hub_connection = connect_hub('s3://example-complex-forecast-hub/')